 Holy Baptism is initiation into the Body of Christ.
 Adult Baptism requires preparation and planning on the part of the individual; for infants and children, the responsibility lies with parents and godparents.
 Services of Holy Baptism take place during one of the regular Sunday morning services at periodic times of the year.
 Clergy meet with parents for Baptism preparation for the 45 minutes preceding the service.
 For further information on Baptisms, please complete this form and call the Parish Administrator at (718) 624-1850, x 10.

 Confirmation classes are offered each year, and confirmations take place at the Cathedral of the Incarnation in Garden City each May.
 For further information, contact the clergy by calling the Parish Office at (718) 624-1850, x 10.

 Holy Matrimony is a life-long union of respect, mutual support and fidelity.
 In the celebration and blessing of a marriage, the couple make their vows before God and receive the grace of God to help them fulfill their promises.
 Grace Church is happy to support marriage equality for all.

-There are guidelines for weddings, some of which are mandated by the canon law of the Episcopal Church.
-Please read our Wedding Information booklet in its entirety before contacting the Parish Administrator at (718) 624-1850, x 10 about a wedding.
+There are guidelines for weddings, some of which are mandated by the canonical law of the Episcopal Church. please contacti the Parish Administrator at (718) 624-1850, x 10 about planning a wedding at Grace.

 Our Christian faith proclaims that not even death can separate us from the love of God in Christ Jesus.
 A funeral or memorial service from Grace Church does not require membership.